Ali Maher (footballer)

 Ali Maher (عَلِيّ مَاهِر; born 3 December 1973) is an Egyptian former football striker.
-He is currently the head coach of Al Masry.
+He is currently the head coach of Ceramica Cleopatra FC.

 Maher was a member in Al Ahly squad which won CAF Champions League 2001.

 International career

 Maher made several appearances for the Egypt national football team, including 1994 FIFA World Cup qualification and 1998 FIFA World Cup qualification matches.
 He also played for Egypt at the 1996 Africa Cup of Nations in South Africa where he scored a goal against Cameroon in the group stage'.

 International Goals

 Scores and results list Egypt's goal tally first.